 The “food physical quality” facet covers the physical state of the food product (liquid, semiliquid, semisolid, or solid).
 Solid food products are further subdivided by shape or form.
 Terms are provided for products that have both liquid and solid components or that incorporate air or other gases.
-Food color and degree of plant maturity facets are described separately.
+Food color and fruit ripeness facets are described separately.

 An instance of a food item is connected to a a food physical quality using a “has quality” object property.